-Jackie Molloy is a freelance photojournalist and writer based in New York City.
-She creates a wide range of work from portraiture to editorial assignment work and intimate storytelling.
+Jackie Molloy is a visual storyteller and writer based in New York City.
+Her work spans portraiture, editorial assignments, and intimate long-form storytelling.

-Most of her previous long-form work has documented modern families overcoming adversity.
-She works on these stories from the beginning, researching, producing, and photographing them.
-She is passionate about working on topics such as maternal health, caregiving, socio-economic issues, and documenting the LGBTQ community.
-Her photographs explore the complex, Her photographs explore the complex evolving nature of family, and demonstrate its increasing fluidity, begging the question: what is family in America today?
+Much of Jackie’s documentary work focuses on modern families navigating adversity.
+She develops these stories from the ground up , researching, producing, and photographing them herself.
+She’s especially drawn to subjects surrounding maternal health, caregiving, socio-economic issues, and the LGBTQ community.
+Her photographs explore the evolving nature of family and ask what family in America looks like today.

-In 2022 Jackie was a winner of Young Guns 20, an award for creative professionals under 30 globally.
-She was also listed on “The 30: New and Emerging Photographers to Watch'' and awarded the Leica Women Foto Project x VII Mentor Program.
-Her work has been exhibited in Leica galleries in Boston and Washington D.C. and at Photoville in New York City.
-Her work “A Family in Transition” was awarded at Yunghi kim Grant in 2016.
+In 2022, Jackie was recognized as a winner of Young Guns 20, honoring creative professionals under 30 worldwide.
+She was also named to “The 30: New and Emerging Photographers to Watch” and received the Leica Women Foto Project x VII Mentor Program award.
+Her work has been exhibited at Leica galleries in Boston and Washington, as well as at Photoville in New York City.
+She has received a grant from IWMF as well as the Yunghi Kim Grant.

-Her clients include: AARP, CNN, ESPN's The Undefeated, National Geographic, Northwell Health, Smithsonian Magazine, The Globe and Mail, The New York Times, The New York Times Magazine, The Wall Street Journal, and The Washington Post.
+Editorial Clients Include: AARP, CNN,, ESPN, National Geographic, Smithsonian Magazine, Time Magazine, The New York Times, The New York Times Magazine, The Wall Street Journal, and The Washington Post.

 T: 631.806.5494 | E: jmolloypj@gmail.com